-Congressional Republicans unveil bills to bar class-action rules
+U.S. rule on class-action suits against banks under fire in Congress

 "This bad rule must be reversed," said House Financial Services Committee Chairman Jeb Hensarling.

-At the same time, Senate Banking Committee Chairman Mike Crapo said he was offering a companion measure in that chamber.
-The joint effort suggests Republicans will be looking to move quickly to scrap the rule, which was formally published on Tuesday.
+Senate Banking Committee Chairman Mike Crapo said he was offering a companion measure in that chamber.
+The joint effort suggests Republicans will try to move quickly to scrap the rule, formally published on Tuesday.

-Both the House and Senate bills are backed by nearly every Republican member of the committees that have jurisdiction, and Hensarling said the bill will receive quick consideration in the House.
-The path in the Senate is less clear, with lawmakers currently consumed over healthcare legislation.
+Both the House and Senate bills are backed by nearly every Republican member of committees with jurisdiction, and Hensarling said the bill will receive quick consideration in the House.
+The path is less clear in the Senate, where Republicans hold a slim majority and lawmakers are currently consumed over healthcare legislation.

+The banking industry quickly threw its support behind the initiative, eager to see the rule struck down.

+If class actions are allowed, "the only winners will be trial lawyers.
+We think our customers deserve better, and we urge lawmakers in both chambers of Congress to overturn this anti-consumer rule as soon as possible," said Rob Nichols, president and CEO of the American Bankers Association.

 Republicans are attempting to repeal the rule through the Congressional Review Act that allows a new regulation to be eliminated with a simple majority in both chambers.